MoH assures Bruneians of COVID-19 vaccine safety - The Scoop

 The ministry will focus on three areas in promoting mental health — the “Brunei Bebas Buli” school-based anti bullying campaign, i-Mind Programme to tackle mental health issues at workplaces and the “Jaga Minda Kita” program that aims to reach out to communities.

-Bruneians now make up 51 percent of 738 doctors, up from 45 percent five years ago, the minister said.
+Bruneians now make up 51 percent of the government’s 738 doctors, up from 45 percent five years ago, the minister said.

 YB Dato Dr Hj Md Isham said there are 112 local specialist doctors, an increase of 30 percent compared to 2015.

-The health ministry employs 2,500 nurses, which represents 40 percent of its total workforce.
-The vast majority (95%) of nurses are Bruneians.
+The health ministry employs 2,500 nurses, who represent 40 percent of its total workforce.
+The vast majority of nurses (95%) are Bruneians.

 However, the minister said more doctors and other healthcare workers are needed in various medical specialties.